ordercloud-api/ordercloud-dotnet-catalyst/library/OrderCloud.Catalyst/Auth/WebhookAuth/README.md

 ```

 ## Best Practices
-Your webhook hash key should not be stored anywhere where developers outside your organization may access it.
+For security reasons it is important to keep your webhook hash key confidential and never store the raw value in your codebase or anywehre else where developers outside your organization may access it.
 Make sure you store this key somewhere secure and pass it into your application as a constant.
 A good solution for this is to store your hash key with an Azure App Configuration.